 How to marinade beef pieces for jerky

-If you want good results, take a wire rack and place it on top of a baking sheet.
+For the best results, use a wire rack and place it on top of a baking sheet.
 Take the properly cut beef strips and place them on the rack.
-The strips will dry faster because of the dripping of its juice down the pan.
+The strips will dry faster as the juices run onto the sheet lying underneath.

-Start baking for 3 to 4 hours with the oven turned to around 1750 Fahrenheit.
-However, the time stated here may vary according to the type and effectiveness of the oven used.
-For example, if you are using a conventional oven then, you can do the baking within 2 to 3 hours.
+Start baking for 3 to 4 hours with the oven turned to around 175°F. However, this time may vary according to the type and effectiveness of the oven used, as well as the thickness of your beef.

-If you hit the 3-hour mark, you can take a strip of your jerky from the oven and taste it.
-When tasting, note some aspects like the texture of the jerky.
-If it feels too soft or quite meaty, return it into the oven.
-If you feel its texture suits you then, you can remove the remaining jerky from the oven.
+Fortunately, it’s easy to know how to tell when jerky’s done.
+As you approach the three-hour mark, you can take a strip of your jerky from the oven and taste it.
+When you taste it, pay attention to the meat’s texture.
+If it feels too soft or quite fleshy, put it back in the oven.
+If you feel it’s chewy and tough you can remove the remaining jerky from the oven.